 If you are considering renewing a Marketplace policy after you turn 65 and become eligible for Medicare, there may be downsides to this choice.

 First, your total costs could be higher with a Marketplace plan than with Medicare, even if your income is high enough that you are required to pay income-related premiums for Medicare coverage.
-At your current income level in 2020, you would pay around $4,250 in annual Medicare premiums ($3,470 for Part B and $771, on average, for Part D.) You would also likely buy a Medigap supplemental policy to help cover Medicare deductibles and limit annual cost sharing.
-The average cost of Medigap is roughly $2,000, though premiums can vary widely depending on the plan you choose, your age, and where you live.
+At your current income level in 2024, you would pay around $3,506 in annual Medicare premiums ($2,935 for Part B and $571, on average, for Part D.) You could also choose to buy a Medigap supplemental policy to help cover Medicare deductibles and limit annual cost sharing, although premiums can vary widely depending on the plan you choose, your age, and where you live.
+Alternatively, you could enroll in a Medicare Advantage plan.
+While some plans charge a monthly premium in addition to the standard Part B premium, in 2023 most Medicare Advantage enrollees (73%) are not paying an additional premium for coverage through their Medicare Advantage plan.

 Third, keep in mind that if you sign up for a Marketplace plan, rather than enroll in Medicare Part B when you are first eligible to do so, and then later you decide to sign up for Medicare, you may be required to pay a penalty for delaying enrollment in Medicare Part B. Your monthly Part B premium may go up 10% for each year that you could have had Part B, but didn’t.
 You may also owe a late enrollment penalty for Part D drug coverage, which is equal to 1% of the national average premium amount for every month you didn’t have coverage as good as the standard Part D benefit Marketplace.